joculatrix/foo_llvm/README.md

 program recognizes are `clang`, `gcc`, `ld`, `lld` (the LLVM linker), or `link` (the MSVC linker) -- if none are specified, it will try each.

+> Note: Some linkers (specifically the MSVC linker) are currently untested.

 ## Building from source

 To build this project from source, you must have `llvm-config` and version 18